HackerEarth/engineering.hackerearth.com/_posts/2020-02-02-hassle-free-automated-assessments.md

 {% endhighlight %}

-The important part was to create a separate component for options dropdown.
+The prominent aspect was to create a separate component for options dropdown.
 The `Select` component provided by the package, expects a prop `optionComponent`.
 The component `CustomSelectOption` was used for that.
 It was responsible for handling mouse events like `mousemove`, `mouseenter` and `mousedown`.
 The `options` object, containing the selected status of every option, was provided as `props` by the parent component `SkillsInputContainer`.

 `SkillsInputContainer` was responsible for handling skills and experience selections, providing a link to create a blank test and showing statuses such as “You can add more than one skill to your test” and “Maximum number of skills selected.
 Please remove existing skills to add more”.

 We use [`Stylus`](http://stylus-lang.com/){:target="_blank"} for writing `CSS`.
 We already had custom design for input fields, but the design for this particular use case was a bit different.
-And since we were using common code from the `React Select` package, we had to overwrite many default `CSS` code to make the component as per the design.
+As we were using common code from the `React Select` package, we had to overwrite most of the default `CSS` code to make the component as per the design.

 {% highlight css %}